ds-muzalevskiy/sagemaker-docker-deploy/README.md

   <img width="385" height="280" src=./imgs/stack.png>
 </p>

-* /ping will receive GET requests from the infrastructure.
-Your program returns 200 if the container is up and accepting requests.
+* /ping is simple health сheck endpoint that receives GET requests.
+If the model returns 200 (Success), then the container is up and running and ready to receive requests.
 * /invocations is the endpoint that receives client inference POST requests.
 The format of the request and the response is up to the algorithm.
-If the client supplied ContentType and Accept headers, these will be passed in as well.

 ## WSGI (Web Server Gateway Interface)

-WSGI has two parts:
+WSGI consists of two parts:

-The server–often high-profile web servers such as Nginx or Apache The web app made from a python script
+* Server part – usually web servers such as Nginx or Apache are being used
+* App part – web application model created from python scripts.
+In case of ML models, usually there are REST-API services wrapped in a lightweight web modules such as Flask or Tornado.

-The server executes the web app and sends related information and a callback function to the app.
+The server executes the web app and sends information and a callback function to the app.
 The request is processed on the app side, and a response is sent back to the server utilizing the callback function.

-Sometimes there might be one or more WSGI middlewares between the server and the web app.
-Middleware is used to direct requests to various app objects, load balancing, content preprocessing and running several frameworks or apps alongside each other in the same process.
 Examples of Python frameworks that support WSGI include Django, CherryPy, Flask, TurboGears, and web2py.

 <p align="center">
   <img width="1444" height="280" src=./imgs/server-app.png>